dropbox/dropbox-sdk-rust/README.md

    support async I/O, which will require making incompatible changes to the types returned by routes.
 This should probably wait until the futures ecosystem and async/await have stabilized some more.
- * The `hyper` crate being used is the 0.10 branch, which is out of date.
-The reason for using this old version is that 0.10 is the last non-async Hyper implementation.
  * This code does not use `serde_derive` and instead uses manually-emitted serialization code.
 Previous work on this crate did attempt to use `serde_derive`, but the way the Dropbox API serializes unions containing